 Through practical training, our students are taught different aspects of becoming a qualified HVAC technician.
 A few of those aspects are as follows:

-Electrical safety, series and parallel circuit rules, fundamentals of single phase and three phase motors, Ohm’s Law, Watts Law, current flow, drawing and interpreting electrical diagrams for the purpose of trouble shooting.
+Electrical safety, series and parallel circuit rules, fundamentals of single-phase and three-phase motors, Ohm’s Law, Watts Law, current flow, as well as drawing and interpreting electrical diagrams for the purpose of troubleshooting.

-Three states of matter, laws of thermodynamics, convection, conduction, radiation, absolute and gauge pressure, refrigerant leak detection and types of leak detectors, recovery and recycling process, using saturation tables, describing the principles of de-humidification and humidification.
+Three states of matter, laws of thermodynamics, convection, conduction, radiation, absolute and gauge pressure, refrigerant leak detection and types of leak detectors, recovery and recycling process, using saturation tables, as well as describing the principles of dehumidification and humidification.

-Electrical safety, electric heat theory, identifying system components, defining coefficient of performance, identifying the formula for sensible heat, describing the effects of relative humidity on comfort and health, explaining the detailed wiring and operation of a setback programmable thermostat, stating the recommended air velocities throughout the supply and return duct system.
+Electrical safety, electric heat theory, identifying system components, defining coefficient of performance, identifying the formula for sensible heat, describing the effects of relative humidity on comfort and health, explaining the detailed wiring and operation of a setback programmable thermostats, as well as stating the recommended air velocities throughout the supply and return duct system.

-Describing and explaining the function of upflow, downflow, and horizontal furnaces, explaining combustion theory and heating fuels, explaining the properties of heating fuels, describing the chemical names of natural gas and propane gas, determining the quantity of combustion air required to burn 1 cubic foot of natural gas and propane gas, stating the reason for appropriate polarity wiring on solid state circuits, explaining the ignition temperatures of natural gas and propane gas.
+Describing and explaining the function of upflow, downflow, and horizontal furnaces, explaining combustion theory and heating fuels, explaining the properties of heating fuels, describing the chemical names of natural gas and propane gas, determining the quantity of combustion air required to burn one cubic foot of natural gas and propane gas, stating the reason for appropriate polarity wiring on solid state circuits, as well as explaining the ignition temperatures of natural gas and propane gas.

-When students graduate they will be able to enter the work force with a much needed advantage, allowing them to easily transition into a new career as an HVAC technician.
+When students graduate, they will be able to enter the workforce with a much-needed advantage, allowing them to easily transition into a new career as an HVAC technician.
 Sign up to take our fast-track online and in-person courses today!

 Student Work Stations

-Each student will have his/her own mobile work station to move around the lab as they progress with their projects.
-All students will become familiar with the tools show here, and more.
+Each student will have their own mobile workstation to move around the lab as they progress with their projects.
+All students will become familiar with the tools shown here, and more.

-The lab is part of our 4,500 square foot facility.
-It has two 10 foot bay doors, and one 16 foot bay door for easy access.
+The lab is part of our 4,500 square foot facility in Mobile.
+It has two 10-foot bay doors, and one 16-foot bay door for easy access.
 We currently have three mobile split station trainers (heat pump/straight cool/gas heat).
-These trainers, along with our more specialized repair stations, will allow each student the ability to experience hands-on practice in soldering, from recovery compressor change out, etc.
+These trainers, along with our more specialized repair stations, will allow each student the ability to experience hands-on practice in soldering, recovery compressor change out, etc.

-We also have an assorted number of condensers, AHU’s, coils, and furnaces (new and used), that students will perform actual installation and repairs.
+We also have an assorted number of condensers, AHU’s, coils, and furnaces (new and used), that students will practice on to perform actual installation and repairs.

-Once you complete our program you will be an EPA Certified HVAC Technician, which are also known as HVAC Mechanics or HVAC Installers
+Once you complete our program you will be an EPA Certified HVAC Technician, which is also known as HVAC Mechanics or HVAC Installers.